3rd-Eden/payper/README.md

 - [Development Sandbox][sandbox] Our sandbox application which runs various frameworks which showcases different integration patterns.
-- [Edge/Lambda/Cloud functions][edge] Integration for Lambda, Edge,
-  serverless buzzword (development in-progress).

 ## Use case

 - **Cascading Cache Invalidation**

 It only takes one code change to completely invalidate all your bundled code forcing your users to re-download

 - **Only download what you use**